Colter Bay Cabins Review: Best Place to Stay in Grand Teton National Park

 boy and girl on rocky shoreline of Colter Bay in Grand Teton National Park

-The Camping Kiddos at Colter Bay
+The Camping Kiddos standing on the shore at Colter Bay

 The Colter Bay Cabins are located inside of Colter Bay Village at the northern end of the national park.